-GSI 2022 Pilot Grant Competition – Applications Due April 4
+GSI 2023 Pilot Grant Competition – Applications Due April 7 (CLOSED)

-The Genome Science Institute is pleased to announce the availability of up to three one-year pilot grants up to $20,000; each to enhance genetics and genomics research at Boston University/Boston Medical Center, with the funds for use at the BUSM sequencing cores or BUSM Data Science Core.
-These grants are intended to provide the resources needed to generate preliminary data prior to the submission of extramural grants (e.g., R01s or P01s).
+The Genome Science Institute will soon hold the workshop pilot grant competition this Spring 2023 aimed at assisting GSI labs at Boston University try out new genetics and genomics technologies.
+These pilot grants are intended to provide the resources needed to generate preliminary data prior to the submission of extramural grants (e.g., R01s or P01s).

 ELIGIBLITY: Multiple grants (at least 6 this year, up to ~$10K each) from the GSI will eligible to BU research faculty on the Medical or Charles River campuses.
 Joint PIs are allowed.
-At least one PI must have been a GSI member for the six months prior to the submission deadline.
-(Exceptions for new faculty will be considered.)
+At least one PI must have been a GSI member for the six months prior to the submission deadline (Exceptions for new faculty will be considered.)
 The GSI is open to all BU faculty engaged in genetics and/or genomics research.
-Although recent recipients of a GSI award can still apply to this competition, these applications will be reviewed with the additional considerations of the progress and/or completion of the previous GSI awards and distinctiveness of the new application from previously awarded applications to the GSI.
+Although recent recipients of a previous GSI award can still apply to this competition, these applications will be reviewed with the additional considerations of the progress and/or completion of the previous GSI awards and distinctiveness of the new application from previously awarded applications to the GSI.
 Please contact firstname.lastname@example.org to apply.

-- A two-page application outlining the specific aims, rationale, background (brief) and methodology (brief) of the project.
+- A two-page max application outlining the specific aims, rationale, background (brief) and methodology (brief) of the project.
 The application should also describe the expertise of the individuals involved.

 - Those applicants who received GSI awards in the past, please summarize the outcomes of the funded research: grants, publications, collaborations, patent applications, etc.